 Professionals without a law degree who have at least five years of relevant senior work experience and wish to develop an advanced academic and practical understanding of dispute resolution for professional purposes.

 Sandhya works as a mediator and conflicts consultant.
-Sandhya was looking to learn more about the various methods of conflict resolution that fall under the umbrella of alternative dispute resolution, which led her to the Professional LLM.
+Sandhya was looking to learn more about the various methods of conflict resolution , which led her to the Professional LLM in Dispute Resolution.

 All Professional LLM students can benefit from our wide range of student services:

 Professional Networking Events